Adolph Jentsch: Germany

-Jentsch was the son of a Lutheran church official, Stephan Jentsch, and his wife Adele.
+Jentsch was the son of a Lutheran church official, Stephan Jentsch, and his wife Adele Rosenthal.
 He attended the gymnasium of the Brudergemeine Zinzendorf, at Nieski.
 Six years of further education followed at Dresden's Staatsakademie fϋr Bildende Künste.
 Other student artists at the Academy were Max Pechstein, George Grosz and Kurt Schwitters.
 He was awarded the Königlich-Sächsische Staatsmedaille fur Kunst und Wissenschaft and several travel grants.
 Later, Jentsch often worked for Otto Gussmann, decorating public buildings.

 Jentsch was in the Jäger-Reserve in the First World War, but developed a crippling rheumatism that put him into a military hospital at Neustadt for a year.
 After the war, he married a young divorcee, Anne Ilgen, in 1920, and together they operated a small factory making spray-containers for perfume.
 Anne ran the factory while Jentsch painted.
 A son, Christoph, was born in 1921.

 Jentsch illustrated a children's book in 1927, and joined a group of interior decorators in Czechoslovakia.
 He worked on colour schemes and decorative painting on jobs in Germany and Czechoslovakia.

 Namibia

-Jentsch's antipathy to National Socialism resulted in a loss of commissions, so he took up an offer to vacation on a friend's farm in Namibia (then called South West Africa).
+Jentsch's antipathy to National Socialism resulted in a loss of commissions, so he took up an offer to vacation on the farm Kleepforte, near Windhoek in Namibia (then called South West Africa) owned by his friend, Helmuth Dietterle (1901-2002).
 He arrived in Africa in early 1938, and never left, working in oils and watercolour until his death in 1977.

 Jentsch painted landscapes almost exclusively, working in watercolour and oil.
 He was interested in Oriental philosophy, specifically Taoism, and was influenced by Chinese Art.
 He travelled extensively in Namibia, staying at many farms and painting the diverse landscapes, but in 1947 he finally settled on a farm near Dordabis called Brack, about 60 km from Windhoek, with his friends Gebhard and Dorothee von Funcke.

-Jentsch found the Namibian landscape amenable to his mystic approach to art.
+Jentsch found the Namibian landscape amenable to his mystical approach to art.
 His watercolours display the same calligraphic strokes seen in Chinese art.
 In 1960 Jentsch abandoned oils and worked only in watercolour.